jmbybel/SWENG500/DatabaseLayer/MONGODB.md

 ##Installation
 https://docs.mongodb.com/manual/administration/install-enterprise/
+The link should point to a copy tthat is not paid, if that changes, the community edition should be fine.

 Follow the guide to install on your local machine.

 ###Install test
 Once you have installed, run the "mongod" executable from the install location to start the database.